zuzanaj/haddocking.github.io/education/HADDOCK-24/HADDOCK-Xlinks-24/index.md

 __Note:__ The bottom of the page gives you some graphical representations of the results, showing the distribution of the solutions for various measures (HADDOCK score, van der Waals energy, ...) as a function of the RMSD from the best generated model (the best scoring model).
+You can also quickly visualize a specific structure by clicking on the “eye” icon next to a structure.

 <figure align="center">